Leading the field: Fortune favors the bold in Thurstonian choice models: Abstract

-Consider a random real $n$-vector $Z$ of preference scores.
-Item $i$ is preferred to item $j$ if $Z_i < Z_j$.
-Suppose $\bP\{Z_i = Z_j\} = 0$ for $i \ne j$.
+Our conclusions are relevant to certain stochastic choice models, including the following generalization of Thurstone's Law of Comparative Judgment.
+There are $n$ items.
+Item $i$ is preferred to item $j$ if $Z_i < Z_j$, where $Z$ is a random $n$-vector of preference scores.
+Suppose $\bP\{Z_i = Z_j\} = 0$ for $i \ne j$, so there are no ties.
 Item $k$ is the favorite if $Z_k < \min_{i\ne k} Z_i$.
-This model generalizes Thurstone's Law of Comparative Judgment.
 Let $p_i$ denote the chance that item $i$ is the favorite.
-We characterize a large class of distributions for $Z$ for which $p_1 > p_2 > \ldots > p_n$.
-Our results are most surprising when $\bP\{Z_i < Z_j\} = \bP\{Z_i > Z_j\} = \frac{1}{2}$ for $i \ne j$, so neither of any two items is likely to be preferred over the other in a pairwise comparison, and we find that, under suitable assumptions, this ordering of $\{p_i\}$ holds when the variability of $Z_i$ decreases with $i$.
+We characterize a large class of distributions for $Z$ for which $p_1 > p_2 > \cdots > p_n$.
+Our results are most surprising when $\bP\{Z_i < Z_j\} = \bP\{Z_i > Z_j\} = \frac{1}{2}$ for $i \ne j$, so neither of any two items is likely to be preferred over the other in a pairwise comparison.
+Then, under suitable assumptions, $p_1 > p_2 > \cdots > p_n$ when the variability of $Z_i$ decreases with $i$ in an appropriate sense.
 Our conclusions echo the proverb ``Fortune favors the bold.''

-It follows that if $n$ treatments are assigned randomly to $n$ subjects; if no treatment systematically helps or hurts; and if the treatment effects are stochastically ordered in the same way for all subjects; then the treatment with most variable effect is most likely to appear to be best---even though a randomized trial of any two treatments on any two subjects has the same chance of finding the first or the second treatment better.
-Moreover, our results explain ``sophomore slump'' without the regression effect and show why heteroscedasticity can result in misleadingly small $p$-values in nonparametric tests of association.